-Find an overworked TA and show him/er your bouncing ball.
-Once s/he is satisfied, collect just the files you wrote or modified for this lab in a directory called "lab3," make a tarball with tar zcf lab3.tar.gz lab3, and submit that via Courseworks.
+Find an overworked TA and show him your bouncing ball, your updated register map information in a comment in vga_ball.sv, and the Fmax of your completed project.
+Once he is satisfied, collect just the files you wrote or modified for this lab in a directory called "lab3," make a tarball with tar zcf lab3.tar.gz lab3, and submit that via Courseworks.
 This should include the SystemVerilog for your peripheral and C source for your device driver and userspace program.